Villanueva de Algaida

-This little Málaga town is the birth place of a prestigious international sculptor, the man behind Spain’s famous Goya Awards (the Spanish “Oscars”) statues, and that is Miguel Ortiz Berrocal.
-He died at the age of 73 years old in the place of his birth after returning home from Verona Italy in 2002.
-Today on Calle Granada we can visit his home.
+This little Málaga town is the birth place of a prestigious international sculptor, the man behind Spain’s famous Goya Awards (the Spanish “Oscars”) statues.
+His name was Miguel Ortiz Berrocal.
+He died at the age of 73 years in the place of his birth after returning home from Verona Italy in 2002.
+On Calle Granada we can visit his home.
 Some of his work is also on display at the Asociación de Amigos de Berrocal (Friends of Berrocal Association) in the town.

 Some of the most interesting places to visit in this area are outside the town centre about one kilometre away at Las Peñas.
 This is a lookout point that offers panoramic views of the municipality.This is also where you can see the ruins of a Mozarabe church from the 9th and 10th centuries.
 Here also lie the ruins of a Franciscan convent that was founded in the 16th century as well as the Arroyo del Bebedero Bridge.